 - 1 small bunch thyme tied with kitchen string

 - 1 teaspoon kosher salt

-- 5-6 cups low-sodium vegetable or chicken broth
+- 5-6 cups homemade vegetable broth or low sodium chicken broth

 - In a large dutch oven heat 1 tablespoon olive oil over medium heat.
-Add thyme and mushrooms and sauté until the mushrooms brown and give off most of their liquid.
+Add thyme and mushrooms and sauté until the mushrooms get tender and brown.
 Remove from heat.
-Transfer mushrooms to a small mesh strainer, set over a bowl and set aside.
+Transfer mushrooms to a small bowl.
 Reserve thyme.

 - Fill a large bowl with water.
 Slice the leeks lengthwise, then chop them cross wise into half inch pieces.
 Transfer the leeks to the bowl of water.
 Using your hands, agitate the vegetables in the water to dislodge any trapped grit and dirt.
 With your hands, working in batches, scoop the leeks to a salad spinner and spin dry.

 - Add 2 more tablespoons olive oil to the dutch oven and heat over medium heat.
 Add leeks, fennel, reserved thyme and salt stir to combine.
 Cover and simmer for about 8 minutes, stirring occasionally, until vegetables are tender and translucent.
 Add vegetable broth, bring to a simmer, cover and cook for 20 minutes.
 Remove from heat.
 Remove thyme stems (most of the leaves should have come off during this simmer and you’re really just removing the stems).